 What is a Packable Day Pack?

-A packable Day Pack allows you to go lightly on travel days and bring the essentials with you while sightseeing.
+A packable Day Pack allows you to go lightly on travel days and bring the essentials with you while sightseeing in a super lightweight bag.
 The bags are small enough to roll up or stuff themselves into your larger backpacks when not needed and offer a lighter option when you only need to carry a few items.

 While all packable day packs are lightweight, not every packable backpack is an ultralight bag.
 There are certainly some packable backpacks that qualify as ultralight bags, but there are also packable options that add on extra details.

-These details provide more convenience than an ultralight option, like increased shoulder padding or more pockets, at the cost of a few ounces.
+These details provide more convenience than an ultralight option, like a sternum strap, increased padding on the shoulder straps or more pockets, at the cost of a few ounces.
 Packable day packs come in various shapes and sizes, but all of them can fit easily into carry-on luggage, so you can sneak two backpacks onto the plane and provide enough capacity to hold the essentials through a grand day out.

 Why Travel With A Packable Backpack?

-Traveling with a packable backpack gives you more options.
+Traveling with a packable daypack gives you more options.
 Most of the bags on our list can be stored inside themselves and weigh less than a pound.
 By adding barely any weight into your backpack, you can carry with you a lightweight day pack that will allow you to leave your heavy luggage in your hotel room all trip.
+For us, it’s an essential bit of backpacking gear.

 Packable Backpacks are perfect for a day sightseeing, on the back of a mountain bike, or a day hike from basecamp.
-It could be a built-in laundry bag, reusable grocery bag that fits in your pocket, and more.
+Your packable daypack could double as a built-in laundry bag, reusable grocery bag that fits in your pocket, and more.
 There are loads of scenarios where it will come in handy to have an extra bag on your hands.

 Can I Trust A Packable Backpack?